Division 7A Loan Deed

 1. Firstly, a Deed requires this wording: ‘Executed as a Deed‘.
 This is on the last page of the Loan deed.
 This is just before the signing clause.

 2. Secondly, the wording of a company signing clause is enshrined in legislation.
-This is called a ‘common seal’ signing clause.
-The rules of the ‘common seal’ signing clause are set out in the 127 Corporations Act 2001 (Cth).
+This is called a ‘common seal’ signing clause, and its rules are set out in the 127 Corporations Ac 2001 (Cth).

 3. Finally, the wording of a human signing clause is very exact for a deed.
 Most lawyers, including Legal Consolidated, use the expression “SIGNED, SEALED, AND DELIVERED”.